- Chart

 Threats

-- Geopolitical instability leading to shifts in defense spending priorities.
+- Geopolitical instability impacting defense spending.

 Competitors and Market Share